ScorpionBytes/h3-cli/guides/auto-inject-creds.md

 This is particularly useful for running [Password Audit](https://docs.horizon3.ai/getting_started/ad_password_audit/) pentests on an automated schedule, as they require a credential to be injected.

+> This support was added in h3-cli version `2023-10-13: October, 2023`.
+To upgrade your existing h3-cli installation, see [here](../readme.md#upgrading-h3-cli).

 ## How it works

 At a high level, the steps for configuring an auto-injected credental are:

-1. Install h3-cli and spin up a [NodeZero Runner](https://docs.horizon3.ai/reference/api/cli/guides/touchless-nodezero/) on your system (the Runner is what auto-injects the credential).
+1. Install h3-cli and spin up a [NodeZero Runner](touchless-nodezero.md) on your system (the Runner is what auto-injects the credential).
 2. Use h3-cli to create an auto-injected credential.
 3. Add the auto-injected credential to your pentest configuration/template.